 Child marriage compromises a child’s development and severely limits her or his opportunities in life.
 We believe that the legal age of marriage should be set at 18 or above in every country - for both girls and boys.
 We work with local authorities to implement existing laws and we empower girls and boys to report cases and take action to prevent forced marriages of their peers.
 A global effort has prevented about 25 million child marriages over the past 10 years.
 However, much more needs to be done.

 For tens of thousands, and maybe hundreds of thousands, of children, there is no real choice when it comes to joining armed groups.
 It’s kill or be killed.
 They are promised education, protection and a future.
 Once they are involved, escaping is difficult and fraught with danger.

 We work with survivors, strengthening the systems and services available to them to ensure they have the chance to heal and recover.
 We partner with governments to help rescue children from the ranks of armed groups and reintegrate them into society.
 We seek to get them back into school, learning to laugh and play again in environments free from conflict.
 We empower children to become the peace-builders in their communities and provide them with opportunities to learn and play safely and learn skills for a better future.

-Although children experience many forms of violence, in some countries, such as in Guatemala, the primary form of violence comes from within the family.
+Although children experience many forms of violence, in most countries around the world, the primary form of violence comes from within the family.

 We’re working to protect children in their communities by forming community-based committees to create safe environments for children to live, learn, and play.
 We also work with faith leaders and local governments and we provide support and counseling to parents and caregivers.
 We support individual children and their families through scholarships, skills training, connecting them with trustworthy community networks, and other social services.

 Refugees and conflict affected children